From words to vectors

 Vector Neighborhoods

 This returns a list of ranked tuples with the form (word, similarity_score).
-The list is already ordered in descent, so the first element is the closest vector in the vector space, the second element is the second closest word and so on…
+The list is already sorted in descending order, so the first element is the closest vector in the vector space, the second element is the second closest word, and so on.

 OUTPUT